 Driving electric mobility forward.

-Increasing range to suit customer needs.
+Increasing range in line with customer needs.

 Expanding charging infrastructure and enabling faster charging.

 An expanded, customer-friendly charging infrastructure will pave the way for the rapid and widespread use of electric mobility.
 This relationship is supported, for example, by market data collected within the EU – both at the level of member states and in a comparison of different regions.
 A prerequisite for the swift development of an efficient charging infrastructure is a high level of willingness on the part of all stakeholders.
 This applies in particular to the expansion of charging and hydrogen refuelling infrastructure within the EU – a key factor in achieving the ambitious fleet carbon reduction targets adopted in 2022.
 The BMW Group continues to advocate for standardised framework conditions and creates offers that enable customer-friendly charging on a broad basis.

 Reliable charging opportunities.